-I’ve always known I wanted to be a midwife, and that’s definitely not the kind of answer people expect a high school girl to give to the question, “what do you want to be when you grow up?”
-I grew up surrounded by the same birth stories that American women are receiving from their friends, mothers, movies, and television shows.
-Birth is scary and dangerous; it doesn’t go according to plan.
-You are alone with your partner expected to rush to the hospital as your water breaks, screaming in pain.
+I’ve always known I wanted to be a midwife.
+That’s not the kind of answer people expect a high school girl to give: “What do you want to be when you grow up?”
+I grew up surrounded by the same birth stories that American women are hearing, mostly from their friends, mothers, movies, and television shows.
+According to these sources, birth is scary and dangerous.
+It often doesn’t go according to plan.
+You are alone with your partner, expected to rush to the hospital as your water breaks, screaming in pain.

-Without having been present for a live birth, modern American women learn these stories through media.
+Modern American women learn these stories through media, typically without being present for a live birth.
 We watch televised births and dramatized movies of emergency cesarean sections and episiotomies.
-In my academic work I analyzed documentary films that were trying to tell a different story.
-While mass media is focuses on what is (supposedly) happening in the hospital, there is a whole genre of documentary films giving the viewer access to birth differently.
+In my academic work, I analyzed documentary films trying to tell a different story.
+Mass media is focused on what is (supposedly) happening in the hospital.
+Meanwhile, a whole genre of documentary films gives the viewer access to birth differently.

 Far from critiquing the birth choices of individual women, Ling dives into the systems behind the rising cesarean section rates in the United States.
-The matrix of hospital business models, insurance reimbursement policies, convenience and efficiency of modern surgery, and the medial training that obstetricians receive intertwine to create the 32% cesarean rate we have seen in the United States since 2009, high above the 10-15% rate recommended by the World Health Organization.
+The matrix of hospital business models, insurance reimbursement policies, convenience and efficiency of modern surgery, and the medical training that obstetricians receive intertwine to create the 32% cesarean rate we have seen in the United States since 2009.2 This is well above the 10-15% rate recommended by the World Health Organization.3

 We’d love to hear your thoughts on Lisa Ling’s ‘This is Birth.’
 What did you think?